jcbk101/Solar2DGUI/README.md

 visual designing and animation testing.
 Animations are supported, but are limited.
 All designs can be exported to any project folder.
 All exported files will be '<b>[Project Name].lua</b>'

-Any image files used within the editor ill be copied to a subdirectory named '<b>assets</b>' withinthe chosen project directory.
+Any image files used within the editor will be copied to a subdirectory named '<b>assets</b>' within the chosen project directory.
+If the files already exist in said directory, then they will NOT be overwritten.

+# Contributing
+If you are willing to improve Solar2DGUI by contributing code, by all means, fork this repository and create a pull request with any desired improvements.

+# Creator
+Solar2DGUI is maintained by me, John C., <a href = "https://www.twitter.com/CodeIsLife101">CodeIsLife101</a> on twitter andI can be found under the same name here: <a href = "https://t.co/Wx1BfiNx9Y">Shibori Clan: Shib Ninja Token</a> on Telegram and our webpage is <a href = "https://shibninja.com/dojo">Shibori Dojo</a>.
+Feel free to stop by and say hi!